 - Take a tablespoon apple cider vinegar mornings and evenings.

-In most cases when probiotics cause acid reflux, it will quickly disappear when the stomach environment improves.
+If probiotics cause acid reflux, it can quickly disappear when the stomach environment improves.